jjbailey/sentinal/README.md

 ### Simple Log Monitor

 sentinal can monitor and process logs when they reach a specified size.
+A sentinal section for SLM must have diskfree, inofree, and expire all set to zero (off), and template and postcmd must be set.

 In this example, sentinal runs logrotate on chattyapp.log when the log exceeds 50MiB in size:

     [global]
     pidfile  = /run/chattyapp.pid

     [chattyapp]
     dirname  = /var/log
-    subdirs  = 1
     template = chattyapp.log
     uid      = root
     gid      = root